salt-formulas/salt-formula-maas/README.rst

 Create disk schema per machine via ``maas/client.sls`` with default lvm schema + default values.

-..note:: This should be used mostly for custom root
+.. note:: This should be used mostly for custom root
           partitioning and RAID configuration.
 For
           not-root partitions, use ``salt-formula-linux``.

 .. code-block:: yaml